Hypomyces lateritius

 It is a microscopic fungus causing the formation of a macroscopic whitish subiculum over the hymenium of its host species, preventing gill formation.
 Presence of H. lateritius also often deforms the cap and stipe.
 Parasitization by H. lateritius does not prevent latex from forming when the flesh is cut.

 Distribution

-Hypomyces lateritius can be found wherever lactarius species can be found, in North America from Alaska to Mexico and in Europe from the Iberian peninsula to the Ukraine.
+Hypomyces lateritius can be found wherever Lactarius species can be found, in North America from Alaska to Mexico and in Europe from the Iberian Peninsula to Ukraine.
 In Asia in Kazakhstan, Kyrgyzstan and Western Siberia.
 It has also been reported in New Zealand and South Africa.